JakaCobot/JakaCobot.github.io/docs/en/guide/addOn/environment.md

 ### Step Five: Restart the App

 ::: tip Please Note:
-After completing steps one to four, please restart the App for the changes to take effect.
+After completing steps one to four, please restart the App to take effect.
 :::